17 February 2023

-Edward Madziwa is enrolled in our LLM in International Humanitarian Law and Human Rights (LLM).
-In this interview, he tells about his background, the programme and what it will bring to his career.
+Rodanthi Violaki is enrolled in our LLM in International Humanitarian Law and Human Rights.
+In this interview, she tells about her background, the programme and what it will bring to her career.

 Hi!
 My name is Rodanthi – I am from Greece.
 I have a bachelor's and master’s degree in public international law and human rights from Panteion University in Athens, specialising in international refugee law and migration.
 As a student, I made my first professional steps in the diplomatic sector via internships with the Greek Ministry of Foreign Affairs at the Greek Embassy in France and the European Parliament in Brussels.

 However, the ongoing humanitarian crisis that was taking place in the Greek refugee camps, the restrictive migration policies throughout Europe, and the deterioration of the situation at the European borders played a decisive role in my pathway since then.
 As a result, I worked with refugees and asylum seekers in Greece and the Balkans for national authorities, European agencies and international organizations.
 As an Asylum Case Officer at the Greek Ministry of Migration and Asylum, I was adjudicating asylum applications by interviewing asylum seekers and supporting their refugee claims by applying and interpreting international refugee law and human rights law.

 I then moved to Lesbos and worked in a field position at the refugee camp, aiming to enhance newly arrived asylum seekers’ access to asylum and improve their living conditions in the camp.
 Before moving to Geneva, I joined the team of Médecins Sans Frontières as Head of Mission Assistant, supporting and coordinating migration projects at detention centres, health projects in the Balkans, as well as legal and medical activities in Lesbos.
 Engaging closely with displaced communities, experiencing difficult situations and working in a humanitarian context have further cultivated my passion and dedication to this domain.